rockfordlhotka/Cloud-Native-HOL/docs/class_outline.md

    1. Implementing retry policies
    1. Understanding how kubernetes scales services
 1. Service bus messaging
+   1. Branches off module 4
    1. Using queues as a service bus
    1. Implementing services over a service bus vs a dedicated queue
    1. Understanding how kubernetes applies container updates
 1. Http messaging
+   1. Branches off module 4
    1. Creating a private kubernetes service for a container
    1. Understanding the kubernetes load balancer
+   1. Using k8s DNS (no fixed IP addresses)
+   1. Failover with Steeltoe and/or Polly